They answered, “Believe in the Lord Jesus Christ, and you will be saved, you and your household.” Acts 16:31

 The Shunammite’s Land Restored

-1 Now Elisha had spoken to the woman whose son he had restored to life, saying, “Get up and go, you and your household, and stay for a while wherever you can; for the Lord has called for a famine.
-It will also come on the land for seven years.”
+1 Now Elisha had spoken to the woman whose son he had restored to life, saying, “Get up and go, you and your household and stay for a while wherever you can, for the Lord has called for a famine, and it will come on the land for seven years.”

 Hazael Murders Ben-Hadad

 7 Elisha came to Damascus, and Benhadad the king of Syria was sick.
 He was told, “The man of God has come here.”

 8 The king said to Hazael, “Take a present in your hand and go, meet the man of God, and inquire of the Lord through him, saying, ‘Will I recover from this sickness?’ ”

 9 So Hazael went to meet him and took a present with him, 40 camels’ loads full of the finest products of Damascus, and came and stood before him and said, “Your son Benhadad king of Syria has sent me to you, saying, ‘Will I recover from this sickness?’ ”